 In addition to the bigger grille, the latest prototype also features larger foglamps, aggressive front air-splitter, clear lens rear combination lamps and a sculpted rear bumper with pseudo air channels.

 The interior of the Perodua Axia is sufficiently differentiated from that of the Ayla.
 The revised dashboard is complete with a new instrument console, multi-function steering wheel, new AC vents and controls knobs.

 Under the hood will be a 1.0-litre three-cylinder all-aluminium petrol engine that is borrowed from the Ayla.
 The motor would come mated either to a 5-speed manual or a 4-speed automatic gearbox, with power and torque outputs of 66 PS (65 bhp) and 87 Nm respectively.

-The new Perodua hatchback is expected to be built at the company’s new facility that is coming up near its existing one in Rawang, Malaysia.
-Given the readiness of the car, the launch is expected this year.
+The Perodua Axia would be manufactured at the company's upcoming plant near its existing unit at Rawang, Malaysia.
+The launch is expected later this year.